Powerball ticket sold in California snags record $2.04B win

 The jackpot ticket was sold at Joe’s Service Center in Altadena, an unincorporated community in the foothills northeast of Los Angeles.
 A voicemail left for Joe’s Service Center was not immediately returned.

+For selling the winning ticket, Joe's Service Center will receive a maximum Powerball bonus of $1 million.

-The jackpot was by far the largest lottery prize ever won, topping the previous record $1.586 billion prize won by three Powerball ticketholders in 2016.
+The $2.04 billion jackpot was by far the largest lottery prize ever won, topping the previous record $1.586 billion prize won by three Powerball ticketholders in 2016.
 Only four previous jackpots have topped $1 billion, but none of those are close to the current prize, which started at $20 million back on Aug.
-6 and over three winless months has grown massive.
+6 and has grown over three winless months.
 No one has won the jackpot since Aug.
 3.

 The jackpot was initially reported as an estimated $1.9 billion on Monday, but the prize was increased to $2.04 billion Tuesday morning after updated calculations.